ovgu-ailab/idl2021/ass7.md

 We will follow the corresponding
 [TF Tutorial on NMT](https://www.tensorflow.org/tutorials/text/nmt_with_attention).

-**NOTE** this tutorial was significantly changed from last year.
-We are still in the process of checking whether there are any issues.
-This assignment text may still be updated later!

 Please do **not** just use the exemplary English-Spanish example to reduce temptation of simply copying the tutorial.
 You can find data sets [here](http://www.manythings.org/anki/).
 We recommend